aio-libs/aiohttp/docs/client.rst

 overridden by passing ``timeout`` parameter into :meth:`ClientSession.get` and family::

-    aync with session.get('https://github.com', timeout=60) as r:
+    async with session.get('https://github.com', timeout=60) as r:
         ...

 ``None`` or ``0`` disables timeout check.